Allen8864/llm-research-agent-cli/README.md

 This project is a command-line research agent built with Python, LangChain, and LangGraph.
 It takes a user's question, performs web searches, reflects on the results, and synthesizes a concise answer with citations.

-This project was built to satisfy the requirements of the take-home assignment described in `../Interview coding question.pdf`.

 ---

 ## Architecture